microsoft/Olive/docs-new/docs/how-to/index.md

 ## Working with the CLI

 The Olive CLI provides a set of primitives such as `quantize`, `finetune`, `onnx-graph-capture`, `auto-opt` that enable you to *easily* optimize models and experiment with different cutting-edge optimization strategies without the need to define workflows.

+!!! tip
     For users new to Olive, we recommend that you start with the CLI.

 <div class="grid cards" markdown>